jeffcox/prezto/README.md

 # Prezto — Instantly Awesome Zsh

 This is a personal fork.
-You probably shouldn't use it.
+You definitely shouldn't use it.

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion,